EGR314-2025-S-301/EGR314-2025-S-301.github.io/docs/Block-Diagram-Process-Diagram-and-Message-Structure.md

 ## Communication Sequence Function Justification

-The communication sequence satisfies the system's real-time and safety-critical constraints.
-Messages propagate from upstream to downstream, ensuring the motor does not operate unless a safety signal is received.
-The message format allows each subsystem to parse only the information relevant to them, preventing unnecessary delays or overloading the serial bus.

-This message structure ensures timely response from the motor driver; prioritizing user safety overall other functions.
+Our communication sequence is designed to keep the system safe and responsive.
+Messages flow from the first board to the last, and the motor won't run unless it gets a safety signal first.
+Each subsystem only reads the parts of the message meant for it, which helps avoid slowdowns or confusion on the serial line.
+This setup makes sure the motor reacts quickly and puts user safety above everything else.

 ## Message Structure